 The 2017 Stuttgart All-Around World Cup featured seven competitors.

-Zhang Jin (CHN) opened with a Tsukahara vault but struggled quite a bit with her uneven bars routine.
-After transitioning to the low bar she lost form and even though she tried to stay on she had to jump off after she arched her back to much on a handstand, she remounted and had a dead hang after transitioning back to the high bar and was forced to muscle up.
-After her struggles on bars she performed well on beam where she had a solid acro series and a stuck dismount.
-On Floor she presented good tumbling passes including a triple twist to finish 6th
+Zhang Jin (CHN) opened with a Tsukahara vault.
+She struggled quite a bit with her uneven bars routine, after transitioning to the low bar she lost form and even though she tried to stay on she had to jump off after she arched her back to much on a handstand, she remounted and had a dead hang after transitioning back to the high bar and was forced to muscle up.
+After her struggles on bars, she performed well on beam where she had a solid acro series and a stuck dismount.
+On Floor, she presented good tumbling passes including a triple twist to finish 6th

 Eythora Thorsdottir (NED) opened with a double twisting Yurchenko that was landed with low chest.
 On bars she had a clean set that included a jeager release but beam was her undoing.
 She fell on her mount and had wobbles in almost all of her skills but had a good triple twist as a dismount.
 Re-known for her beautiful work on Floor the artistic part was exceptional however the technical not so much after her triple twist into punch front went out of bounds.
 She also had a stuck double tuck and an impressive turn series: double L-turn – into full turn – into double Y turn (Memmel) – into illusion turn.
 She placed 5th